R3Conclave/conclave-samples/conclave-auction/README.md

 region of memory which cannot be accessed by the OS, Kernel or BIOS).
 The bids are processed confidentially in the enclave and the result is returned to concerned parties.

-## Conclave SDK Location
-In order to compile this sample successfully, kindly download the conclave SDK and update the location in gradle.properties.

-`conclaveRepo=<path_to_conclave_sdk>`

-Conclave SDK can ve downloaded from here: https://conclave.net/get-conclave/

 ## Running the sample in Mock Mode
 Kindly refer to our official documentation for machine requirements to run the sample. https://docs.conclave.net/tutorial.html#setting-up-your-machine